n64decomp/perfect_dark/README.md

 ## Compiling

-* Run `make` to build the assets that will be included in the ROM.
-These files will be written to `build/ntsc-final` and are matching what's in the `extracted/ntsc-final` folder.
 * Run `make rom` to build the ROM.
 The ROM will be written to `build/ntsc-final/pd.z64`.

 ## How do I know the built files are matching?